scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 Pre-defined Analysis
 --------------------
-PMDA contains a growing number of pre-defined analysis classes that are modelled after functionality in :code:`MDAnalysis.analysis` and that can be used right away.
+PMDA contains a growing number of pre-defined analysis classes that are modeled after functionality in :code:`MDAnalysis.analysis` and that can be used right away.
 Current examples are :code:`pmda.rms` for  RMSD analysis, :code:`pmda.contacts` for native contacts analysis, :code:`pmda.rdf` for radial distribution functions, and :code:`pmda.leaflet` for the LeafletFinder analysis tool :cite:`Michaud-Agrawal:2011fu, Paraskevakos:2018aa` for the topological analysis of lipid membranes.
 While the first three modules are based on :code:`pmda.parallel.ParallelAnalysisBase` as described above and follow the strict split-apply-combine approach, :code:`pmda.leaflet` is an example of a more complicated task-based algorithm that can also easily be implemented with MDAnalysis and Dask :cite:`Paraskevakos:2018aa`.
 All PMDA classes can be used in a similar manner to classes in :code:`MDAnalysis.analysis`, which makes it easy for users of MDAnalysis to switch to parallelized versions of the algorithms.